mathewchamberlain/SignacX/README.md

 <!-- ABOUT THE PROJECT -->
 ## What is Signac?

-Signac is an R toolkit for single cell genomics developed and maintained by the Savova lab at Sanofi.
-First, Signac helps solve the cell type classification problem in single cell RNA sequencing: We sequenced the RNA for each individual cell, but we do not know the identity of each cellular phenotype.
-Signac classifies each cell in scRNA-seq data using neural networks trained with sorted bulk gene expression data from the [Human Primary Cell Atlas](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-632).
+Signac is software developed and maintained by the Savova lab at Sanofi with a focus on single cell genomics for clinical applications.
+First, Signac helps solve the cell type classification problem in single cell RNA sequencing: We have gene expression profiles for each individual cell, but we do not know the cellular phenotypes.
+Signac classifies the cellular phenotype for each individual cell in scRNA-seq data using neural networks trained with sorted bulk gene expression data from the [Human Primary Cell Atlas](https://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-632).
+Next, Signac identifies immune marker genes (IMAGES), and performs mixed effect modeling to identify disease-associated cell types in single cell data.
+Additionally, we demonstrate that Signac can classify non-human single cell data, particularly for species that lack sorted reference gene expression data.
 Check out our pre-print here: LINK.

-To make life easier, Signac is integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) and [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), allowing for easy downstream analysis of single cell data.
+To make life easier, Signac is integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) and [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), allowing for straightforward visualization and analysis of single cell data.

 <!-- GETTING STARTED -->
 ## Getting Started